eadred/V2_API/README.md

 ####Response

-It is similar to the request parameters.
+Similar to the request parameters.

 <h3><a name="aws-security-groups-overwrite-service">Overwrite Service</a></h3>